qiantongtech/.github/profile/README.md

 **Qiantong Technology** focuses on building an **intelligent platform ecosystem** that connects **sensing, data, knowledge, and decision-making**.
 The company has open-sourced its core platforms — the **data middle platform “qData”** and the **knowledge graph platform “qKnow”** — aiming to create an open, shared, and sustainable technology ecosystem.
 Qiantong Technology empowers developers and partners to jointly drive innovation in intelligent technologies.

-Qiantong Technology is deeply engaged in industries such as smart water management, smart agriculture, and intelligent manufacturing, providing end-to-end solutions covering sensing, data governance, knowledge management, and intelligent decision-making.
-Through its open-source platforms, the company invites developers to participate in co-building the ecosystem, promoting digital transformation and intelligent upgrading, and achieving a win-win synergy between technology and industry.

 The Qiantong intelligent platform ecosystem includes:

 * **IoT Platform “qThing”**: Supports massive device connectivity and sensing data collection